Eighth Avenue (Manhattan): Central Park West

 According to The New York Times's architecture critic Paul Goldberger, the street's buildings, both the new ones like 15 Central Park West and the old ones such as The Century, "fit together the same way the ones in that hypothetical Main Street do, and for the same reason.
 For more than a hundred years, their architects honor the unspoken agreement to work together, to line their buildings up with each other and to work in a consistent scale with materials that are compatible."

 Most of these housing cooperatives were built around 1930, replacing late-19th century hotels with the same names.
-Some, including The Century, The San Remo, and The Majestic, are twin towers.
+Some, including The Century, The San Remo, The Majestic, and The El Dorado, are twin towers.
 Other landmarks and institutions along its length include the New-York Historical Society and the American Museum of Natural History.
 The area from 61st to 97th Streets is included in the Central Park West Historic District.

 The building located at 55 Central Park West is the infamous "Spook Central" from the movie Ghostbusters.
 The famed New York City restaurant Tavern on the Green is located off Central Park West, at 66th Street, within the grounds of Central Park.

 In 1899, while exiting a streetcar, Henry Bliss was run over by a taxi at CPW and West 74th Street, becoming the first person to be run down and killed by a motor car in the Americas.

 Frederick Douglass Boulevard

 North of Frederick Douglass Circle at 110th Street in Harlem, it is Frederick Douglass Boulevard, though sometimes still unofficially referred to as Eighth Avenue.
+The stretch was renamed in 1977.
 Frederick Douglass Boulevard eventually terminates near the Harlem River at the Harlem River Drive around West 159th Street.
-While Central Park West has its own address system, address numbers on Frederick Douglass Boulevard continue from where they would be if Central Park West used the Eighth Avenue numbering system.
+While Central Park West has its own address system, address numbers on Frederick Douglass Boulevard continue as if Central Park West had used Eighth Avenue's numbering system.

-The corridor along Frederick Douglass Boulevard was reallocated in 2003, allowing for larger residential buildings of greater density, and resulting in the construction of condominiums, rental buildings, restaurants, and cafes.
+The corridor along Frederick Douglass Boulevard was rezoned in 2003, allowing for larger residential buildings of greater density, and resulting in the construction of condominiums, rental buildings, restaurants, and cafes.
 Formerly described as having urban blight, it is now gentrified, especially in the restaurants along its route, giving it the nickname "Restaurant Row".
 This gentrification is partly due to massive city investment.
 According to The New York Times the demographic too has changed: